JoanaMPereira/GCsnap/README.md

 ```
   -user_email: it may be required to access the NCBI databases.
 It is not used for anything else.
   -ncbi_api_key: the key for NCBI API, which allows for up to 10 queries per second to NCBI databases.
 Can be obtained after obtaing an NCBI account.
+  -cpu: the number of cpus used for running.
+By default, it is set to 1.
+Using more allows GCsnap to parallelize the most time-consuming steps.
+We recommend using exploiting this in combination with a ncbi api key.
   -n_flanking: the number of flanking genes (to each side) to be taken.
 By default, it is set to 4.
   -n_flanking5: the number of flanking genes to be taken on the 5' side.
 By default, it is set to 4.
   -n_flanking3: the number of flanking genes to be taken on the 3' side.
 By default, it is set to 4.